 Debt collectors want you to feel the pressure, and nothing is going to put pressure on you to pay like them harassing you day and night.
 Harassment tactics include calling your job, and discussing your financial information with others.
 Many of the collection activities that debt collectors engage in to get you to pay are actually illegal.
 But, even when they are legal, they can be extremely embarrassing, annoying, and can put your job at risk.

 Creditors are relentless and you have to know when it is time to take action to stop creditor harassment.
-If you need relief from the endless stress and worry of financial debt and want to put an end to creditor harassment, contact the Law Office of Rodney K. Okano.
+If you need relief from the endless stress and worry of financial debt and want to put an end to creditor harassment, contact the Okano Injury Law.
 Based in Las Vegas, Nevada, we provide Bankruptcy and debt relief services to people throughout Southern Nevada.

 One of the benefits that filing bankruptcy offers to debtors is that once the case has been filed, most or all creditor activity is stayed.
 In other words, your creditors generally may not initiate or continue lawsuits, wage garnishments, or even telephone calls to you demanding payment for as long as your case is pending.